alfmunny/cheatsheets/vim-cheatsheet.md

 ```
 :cd %:h

 %       full path to current path
 %:h     full path to current file without filename itself
 ```

 ## substitute

 ```
 :%s/foo/bar/g       find and replace in all line
 :s/foo/bar/g        find and replace in current line
 :%s/foo/bar/gc      find and replace in current line and ask for confirmation
 :%s/foo/bar/gci     find and replace in current line, ask for confirmation, case insensative
 ```

 ## edit command line

 ```
 :<Ctrl-f>           to edit the command line with vim normal mode

-q:, q/, q?, edit, search in command line
+q:, q/, q?          edit, search in command line

 ```